Lochley: Some alien weapons use a hell of a lot of energy to build up right before they fire. Smells like ozone.

 - In Terminator Salvation, the Mysterious Waif appears able to sense when the machines are about to attack.
 Since she's also a Cute Mute, her intuitions tend to be useless unless someone is looking at her at the right moment to notice her panic attack.

-- A Song of Ice and Fire: In A Clash of Kings, a character narrowly avoids being murdered by an "ally" on the battlefield in a subversion of Take My Hand:
+- In A Clash of Kings, a character narrowly avoids being murdered by an "ally" on the battlefield in a subversion of Take My Hand:

 "It was only at the very last, as their fingers brushed across the gap, that something niggled at him . . .
 Ser Mandon was holding out his left hand, why . . ."